Are you ready to invest in some cast iron cookware but are a little intimidated by all the rules & upkeep?

 They hold heat exceptionally well.
-Once your pan is preheated, it will hold that temperature making it easy to get that perfect sear on your meat or for frying things.
+Once your pan is preheated, it will hold that temperature making it easy to get that perfect sear on your meat or for frying.
 The downfall of cast iron is that it does not heat as evenly as your aluminum pans will.
 It will heat really well the part of the pan that is directly over the burner.
-If you have a large skillet, you can try preheating it in the oven for about 10 minutes or just moving it around on the burner while it’s preheating so all parts of the pan get heated.
+If you have a large skillet, you might find food on the outer edges take longer to cook.
+You can try preheating the pan in the oven for about 10 minutes or just moving it around on the burner while it’s preheating so all parts of the pan get heated.

 They can go from stove top to oven to campfire.
 Aluminum and Teflon pans are not made to withstand the high heat of the oven, and can actually give off toxic fumes if heated too high.
 But cast iron can withstand temps well above what your oven can produce so it’s the perfect multi use pan.